where we work

 Slums are informal settlements in urban centers.
 They are often over crowded and dirty, due to lack of infrastructure and government services, like waste collection.
 However, slums are also dynamic and full of life -- from homes to restaurants, to schools, to barber shops, to markets, and so much more.
 Through our work, JEI seeks to change the narrative around urban slums, so that more people have a more complete understanding of slums, including the challenges and opportunities that they present.

-In late 2013, french artist Emmanuel Pire took up residence in Ebute Metta, Lagos, and set out to capture common scenes of Lagosians and the communities in which they live.
+In late 2013, french artist Emmanuel Prost took up residence in Ebute Metta, Lagos, and set out to capture common scenes of Lagosians and the communities in which they live.
 Below is a selection of his work depicting member communities of the Nigerian Slum / Informal Settlement Federation that JEI supports -- including Makoko, Badia East, Sabo Kodji, Bishop Kodji, Otto Ilogbo, and many more.
-See more of Emmanuel Pire's work here.
+See more of Emmanuel Prost's work here.